Paula Ben-Gurion: Marriage to David Ben-Gurion

 In April 1918, after only five months of marriage, Ben-Gurion informed Paula that he had enlisted in the Legion and was about to be deployed to Palestine.
 Paula, having just found out that she was pregnant, broke down in tears; she would have to give birth and raise their child alone.
-She tried to convince him not to leave, but he responded that she did not know him well enough if she thought she could; his dedication to Zionism was stronger than his love for her.
+She tried to convince him not to leave, but he responded that he believed his cause was "greater and more sacred than anything in the world", including her.
 Left alone while waiting for their first child, she became severely depressed.
 In his letters to her from the front, he took responsibility for having left her and reaffirmed his love for her, but continued to justify his actions, believing that his Zionist ideals would eventually bring them "divine happiness" and "uninhibited love".
 He wrote to her that, if he had not enlisted, then he believed he would have been "unworthy of you bearing my child".
 On 11 September 1918, Paula gave birth to their daughter; following her husband's wishes, she named her Geula Ben-Gurion|Geula (the Hebrew word for "Redemption").
 She wrote that their baby was pretty, despite resembling her father.

 A year after the war ended, Paula finally reunited with her husband in Palestine.
 She had agreed to emigrate purely out of obligation to her husband.
 She insisted on travelling first class, and after a six-week journey, she and her daughter arrived in November 1919.
 The family then travelled to London, where Paula gave birth to a son; they named him Amos Ben-Gurion|Amos, after the Jewish prophet.
 They then moved to the Polish city of Płońsk, where they stayed with Ben-Gurion's family for over a year while Ben-Gurion himself travelled around for conferences.
-Paula had a tense relationship with her in-laws, frequently criticizing their poor hygiene.
+Paula had a tense relationship with her in-laws, frequently criticising their poor hygiene.
 She also struggled with the poor standard of living in the city, having to boil the contaminated municipal water.
 In 1925, she gave birth to their third child, another daughter, who they named Renana Ben-Gurion|Renana.
 Paula refused to bear him a fourth child, despite his desire for another.
 By then, their relationship had deteriorated; Ben-Gurion spent much of his time away from home and communicated with Paula in an increasingly formal manner, expressing less affection towards her.
 Many of his letters to her were not intended to be kept private, and some were specifically intended for people other than her to read.
 According to British historian Elizabeth Monroe, "Paula [was] a mere shadow" in Ben-Gurion's correspondence during this period.